Thérèse of Lisieux: Family background

 "A dreamer and brooder, an idealist and romantic, [the father] gave touching and naïve pet names [to his daughters]: Marie was his 'diamond', Pauline his 'noble pearl', Céline 'the bold one'.
 But Therese was his 'little queen', to whom all treasures belonged."

-Zélie was so successful in manufacturing lace that by 1870 Louis had sold his watchmaking shop to a nephew and handled the traveling and bookkeeping end of his wife's lacemaking business.

 Birth and infancy

 Soon after her birth in January 1873, the outlook for the survival of Therese Martin was uncertain.
 Because of her frail condition, she was entrusted to a wet nurse, Rose Taillé, who had already nursed two of the Martin children.
 Rose had her own children and could not live with the Martins, so Therese was sent to live with her in the bocage forests of Semallé.

 On 2 April 1874, when she was 15 months old, she returned to Alençon where her family surrounded her with affection.
 "I hear the baby calling me Mama! as she goes down the stairs.
 On every step, she calls out Mama! and if I don't respond every time, she remains there without going either forward or back."
 (Madame Martin to Pauline, 21 November 1875) She was educated in a very Catholic environment, including Mass attendance at 5:30 a.m., the strict observance of fasts, and prayer to the rhythm of the liturgical year.
 The Martins also practiced charity, visiting the sick and elderly and welcoming the occasional vagabond to their table.
-Even if she was not the model little girl, her sisters later portrayed, Therese was very responsive to this education.
+Even if she was not the model little girl her sisters later portrayed, Therese was very responsive to this education.
 She played at being a nun.
 Described as generally a happy child, she also manifested other emotions, and often cried: "Céline is playing with the little one with some bricks […] I have to correct poor baby who gets into frightful tantrums when she can't have her own way.
 She rolls in the floor in despair believing all is lost.
 Sometimes she is so overcome she almost chokes.
 She's a nervous child, but she is very good, very intelligent, and remembers everything."
 At 22, Therese, then a Carmelite, admitted: "I was far from being a perfect little girl".